7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 Best Overall Vitamin C SerumPros

-- 20% L-ascorbic acid -- the most clinically active vitamin C form
+- 20% L-ascorbic acid -- the most researched active vitamin C form

-- Vitamin E + ferulic acid dramatically improves stability and potency
+- Vitamin E + ferulic acid helps improve stability

-- Replicates the SkinCeuticals CE Ferulic formulation at a fraction of the price
+- Echoes the SkinCeuticals CE Ferulic format at a fraction of the price

 - Around $25 or Less -- best price-to-efficacy ratio in vitamin C serums